ylify/VEHoP/README.md

   ```shell
   python3 VEHoP.py -h
   ```
+  It will check the dependencies, show the missing ones, and then install them via mamba automatically.

 - For Docker (ensure all input files are in `host_input_working_dir`):
   ```shell
   docker run --name vehop -v host_input_working_dir:/container_working_dir -it agnostidae/vehop:1.3 /bin/bash # interactive container